ShreyKumar/Hyer/doc/phase2/product.md

 A minor issue occured when requesting POST from React Native app using backend API, where backend recieve an empty body object.
 The bug was not present during backend development/testing since the issue is unique to fetch method, which was used solely by the frontend.

 ### Backend
+With our whole team being new to firebase, it took some time getting used to how to use the realtime database.
+One of the biggest problems was that we simply could not fetch child nodes from firebase due to it being asynchronous, and somebody could be updating the exact child at the exact time, causing errors.
+Therefore we had to use a snapshot of the database before fetching data.
+Finding out when to create the snapshot, and how to access data, was troublesome and took us an excessive amount of time figuring out.
+Additionally, with some members being completely new to JavaScript this semester, and others not being used to it's asynchronous nature, and working with callbacks, it posed some time to get used to.
+Another shortcut, we used was that since HTML forms do not support PUT, and DELETE, and having trouble with Jquery's AJAX, we used a POST request to a separate endpoint for these types of requests.
+In general our backend team has learned a significant amount on Express.js, and Firebase.

 ## Our plan for the future
 ### Frontend